Importance of Regular Visits

 - Keeps your smile looking healthy and great, which means you're more self-confident, too

-- May help prevent other health problems, as some studies have found a link between advanced gum disease and heart problems, diabetes and strokes.
+- May help prevent other health problems, as some studies have found a link between advanced gum disease and heart problems, diabetes and stroke.

 - May play a role in preventing or detecting some oral cancers (especially when it comes to getting those regular exams)